-- All Regular Employees regularly scheduled to work a minimum of 20 hours a week, - Borough Mayor, and - Other employees extended Eligibility through a collective bargaining agreement or the Personnel Ordinance.

-Employees who do not gain Eligibility in one of the categories listed above, but who are regularly scheduled to work a minimum of 30 hours a week or who worked an average of 30 hours a week during the most recent lookback period.
+- All Regular employees regularly scheduled to work a minimum of 20 hours a week, - Borough Mayor, and - Other employees extended Eligibility through a collective bargaining agreement or the FNSB personnel ordinance. - Employees who do not gain Eligibility in one of the categories listed above, but who are regularly scheduled to work a minimum of 30 hours a week or who worked an average of 30 hours a week during the most recent lookback period.